StephenLanszweert/ROITGamesFrontend/README.md

 # RIOTGamesFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.
+This project is the front-end part of the R-IOT Games challenge and is made by Raptor

 ## Development server